 In addition to the above, this White Paper prepared by the Brickstone Africa Team, in much more detail explains a Public-Private Partnership and why it typically arises.
 Furthermore, it expatiates on the practice of Equity Participation by the Host Government in these Public-Private Partnerships, the motivations behind this practice, as well as its merits and demerits, and the important subject matters to be aware of before entering into it.
 Finally, to ensure proper understanding of the practice of Government Equity Participation in Public-Private Partnerships it refers to a case study of The West African Container Terminal, Onne.

-Although this mode of partnership has been instrumental to achieving great infrastructure projects in many developing countries and industries, nonetheless, when the project in question is a large and complex one, there is often the problem of huge capital investment and high uncertainties ordinarily attached to the project, resulting in situations where the private sector is incapable or unwilling to cater for the huge financial demand of the project.
-Following this, many projects may suffer huge setbacks and begin to lose value to the public.
-To avoid this, the host government may decide to provide public funds in order to strengthen the projects’ financial viability and increasing the transparency of the partnership operation.
+In project development, a situation may arise where the project in question is a large and complex one.
+Hence, there is often the problem of huge capital investment and high uncertainties ordinarily attached to the project, resulting in situations where the private sector is incapable and/or unwilling to cater for the huge financial demand of the project.

+As a result of the foregoing, many projects could suffer huge setbacks and begin to lose value to the public.
+To avoid this, the host government may decide to provide public funds to strengthen the financial viability of these projects as well as to increase transparency of the potential alliance.
 One of the ways the host government does this is through Equity Participation.